What is a payment gateway and how does it work?

 What is a payment gateway vs. payment processor?

-• A payment processor passes along the customer's credit card information to the issuing bank.
-Once the transaction is approved, it connects the issuing bank with your merchant account to transfer the funds.
+• A payment processor is responsible for the movement of the funds between customer and merchant.
+It does that by passing the customer's credit card information to the issuing bank to request a hold of funds on the credit card being used.
+Once the transaction is approved and submitted for settlement, it connects the issuing bank with your merchant account to transfer the funds.
 While a payment processor is a requirement to process the transaction, a payment processor alone doesn't help securely authorize the transaction.

 What are the different types of payment gateways?

-As a merchant, there are three main types of payment gateways you should be aware of, including on-site payments; redirects; and checkout on site, payment off-site.
+As a merchant, you should be aware of three main types of payment gateways: on-site payments; redirects; and checkout on-site, payment off-site.

 On-site payments